What is Counselling and Psychotherapy?

 Values inform principles.
 They represent an important way of expressing a general ethical commitment that becomes more precisely defined and action-orientated when expressed as a principle.

-What counselling is not:
+What Counselling is Not

-Counselling is many things….but a good place to start is by clarifying what counselling is NOT!
 Counselling is NOT a place that people go to find out if they’re “crazy” …but rather to get support because sometimes the world can seem pretty “crazy.”

 Counselling is NOT something that attends only to challenges regarded as “major problems” and dismissing things some may regard as “less important problems” but rather attends to the issues that clients bring in whenever they feel the distress is getting in the way of living life with satisfaction.